Our School Council are selected through an ‘election process’ during which the children learn so much about the democratic process.

 Councillors have each received their beautiful ‘Orchard School Councillor’ badges, which they will be wearing to school!

 Elected school councillors have been meeting and planning a range of projects for this year.
-They provided a report to our governors
+They provide reports to our governors

 on some of their work and plans for the future.
-Please click on the link below to read our school councillors report:
+Please click on the link below to view an example of our school council report: